Kryssy is a stay-at-home wife and a mother of two boys. She cares for her own chocolate mint plants and uses them for various recipes.

 Chocolate Mint Plant Recipes and a Few Ideas

-I bought a travel trailer from a friend for cheap, and found out it had an infestation from ants and spiders, and a few other bugs.
-I decided that since I love herbs and spices and flavors of all sorts, as well as going natural for solutions, instead of pesticides.
-I could buy a plant of the mint species and the smell could just help me rid of most of my infestation issues I was having.
-But what I did was more than just rid of pests.
-I fell in love with the plant, and have been discovering for myself what I could do with it.
-With my average boring kitchen, I landed myself in an adventure...
+I bought a little camper trailer from a friend for cheap, and I found out it had an infestation of ants, spiders, and a few other invasive bugs.
+I decided that since I love herbs and spices and flavors of all sorts, as well as going natural for solutions instead of using pesticides, I could buy a plant of the mint species and the smell could just help me get rid of most of the infestation issues I was having.
+But what I did was more than just get rid of pests.
+I fell in love with the plant and have been discovering for myself what I could do with it.
+With my average, boring kitchen, I landed myself in an adventure ...

 I bought the plant for $2.00 at a local store.
 (Yes!
-There actually is a plant called "chocolate mint"...
-It is not just the mint flavored chocolate you can make, but an actual plant with subtle chocolate-like flavor, and the usual mint taste!)
-I originally wanted a different mint plant, hoping mostly on spearmint.
-Out of several stores, and farmers markets, and one long hunt, no store had it.
+There actually is a plant called "chocolate mint."
+It is not just the mint-flavored chocolate you can make, but an actual plant with subtle chocolate-like flavor and the usual mint taste!)
+I originally wanted a different mint plant, hoping for spearmint.
+Out of several stores, farmers markets, and one long hunt, no store had it.
 Eventually, I did come across a mint plant: chocolate mint.
-And it was of all odd times, when I was out grocery shopping; not mint plant hunting.
+And it was at an odd time—when I was out grocery shopping, not mint plant hunting.
 It was the last of its kind left.
 I quickly scooped it up and into my cart, proud yet so protective of my find, like a puppy with a bone, and purchased it.
-I took it home, and sat there, staring at it.
+I took it home and sat there, staring at it.
 What next?

 Growing the Chocolate Mint Plant